LOCO Codes: Lexicographically-Ordered Constrained Codes: Rate Discussion and Algorithms

 \section{Rate Discussion and Algorithms}

 We first discuss \textbf{bridging patterns}.
 Consider the following scenario.
 The codeword at transmission (writing) instance $t$ is ending with $00$ from the right, while the codeword at instance $t+1$ is starting with $10$ from the left.
 The stream containing the two codewords will then have the pattern $010$, which is a forbidden pattern for any LOCO code.
 This is the motivation behind adding bridging patterns.
 In particular, bridging patterns prevent forbidden patterns from appearing across two consecutive codewords.
 If the patterns in $\mathcal{T}_x$ are prevented (Condition~3 in Definition \ref{def_loco} is satisfied), any two consecutive transitions will be separated by at least $x+1$ successive bit durations.
-Transitions are either from $0$ to $1$, i.e, $-A$ to $+A$, or from $1$ to $0$, i.e., $+A$ to $-A$.
+For $\mathcal{T}_x$-constrained codes, since they are associated with NRZ signaling, transitions are either from $0$ to $1$, i.e, $-A$ to $+A$, or from $1$ to $0$, i.e., $+A$ to $-A$.

 Define the symbol $z$ as the no transmission (no writing) symbol.
 For example, in magnetic recording, $z$ represents the state when the magnetic grain is unmagnetized.
 As done before, we also define the notation $\bold{z}^r$ to represent a run of $r$ consecutive $z$ symbols.
-There are two methods for adding bridging patterns that prevent forbidden patterns from appearing in streams of LOCO codewords.
+We propose two methods for adding bridging patterns that prevent forbidden patterns from appearing in streams of LOCO codewords.
 The first method is simply to add the bridging pattern $\bold{z}^x$ between each two consecutive LOCO codewords.
 The second method is to make a run-time decision on the bridging pattern of length $x$ based on the $x+1$ RMBs in the codeword at instance $t$ and the $x+1$ LMBs in the codeword at instance $t+1$.

-In the first method, adding $x$ $z$ symbols, i.e., not transmitting (not writing) for $x$ successive bit durations, guarantees that no pattern in $\mathcal{T}_x$ appears between consecutive LOCO codewords in $\mathcal{C}_{m, x}$.
+In the first method, adding a run of $x$ consecutive $z$~symbols, i.e., not transmitting (not writing) for $x$ successive bit durations, guarantees that no pattern in $\mathcal{T}_x$ appears across consecutive LOCO codewords in $\mathcal{C}_{m, x}$.
 This method is quite simple, and does not require any knowledge of the codewords being transmitted (written).
 However, it is not optimal in the sense that it does not provide the maximum achievable protection, e.g., from ISI in MR systems, for the bits at the two ends of the codeword.
 For example, in the scenario at the start of this section, it is best to use $1$ for bridging if $x=1$.

 While the second method provides better protection for the bits at the two ends of the codeword, it introduces additional complexity and latency.
 However, it is still feasible for small values of $x$.
 For example, Table \ref{table_2} provides the bridging patterns of the second method for LOCO codes with $x=1$.